 We envision a Converse University that has programs, services, and environments that are accessible to all, to the greatest extent possible, without the need for adaptation or specialized design.

 In compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, as amended in 2008, Converse recognizes a student with a disability as anyone who has a physical or mental impairment that substantially limits one or more major life activities.
 It is the policy of Converse to provide reasonable accommodations for all qualified individuals with disabilities.

-Complete our application below and upload your documentation.
+Provide medical documentation to support the need for accommodations.
 Documentation must be scanned via email or hand delivered by the student to our office.
 Documentation must be current and may need to be updated each year.
 Applications received without documentation may be deleted.